NCATComp410/AnTClassCourse/README.md

-Class Project - North Carolina A&T State University This demonstrates the sample usecases of router and traffic generator deploy in the AWS cloud.
+Class Project - North Carolina A&T State University This demonstrates the sample usecases of router and traffic generator deploy in AWS cloud.

 Getting Started
 Clone this repository on your local machine and get started.
 Please refer below link if any help needed on Cloning a repository. https://help.github.com/articles/cloning-a-repository/